- 2014-15 CVCE Approved Eight-Semester Plan

-- General Chemistry I with Lab (must be approved for chemistry majors)
+- General Chemistry I with Lab (the introductory chemistry course for chemistry majors)

-- University Physics I with Lab (must be calculus-based physics)
+- University Physics I with Lab (calculus-based physics)

 In order to transfer into civil and construction engineering as a junior, the following additional courses generally must have been completed elsewhere: